ChenRP07/patchVVC-plus/README.md

-# patchVVC : A Real - time Compression Framework for Streaming Volumetric Videos
+# A GPU-Enabled Real-Time Framework for Compressing and Rendering Volumetric Videos

 ## Install & Build